 Located at Tsawwassen Mills Mall in South Delta (not far from the BC Ferries’ Tsawwassen Ferry Terminal), Sensea Immersive is a fairly new attraction in Metro Vancouver.
 Established in 2020, it’s like a museum that hosts “edutainment” exhibits.

-The second and latest exhibition taking place at the Sensea Immersive venue is Stargazer – An Immersive Universe.
-It opened in April of 2022.
+The second and latest exhibition taking place at the Sensea Immersive venue was Stargazer – An Immersive Universe.
+It opened in April of 2022 and ran until the end of July.

-While the venue’s previous Da Vinci Experience exhibition focused on the works of one of the world’s most-famous artists, Stargazer provides the chance to experience outer space in an interactive way.
+While the venue’s previous Da Vinci Experience exhibition focused on the works of one of the world’s most-famous artists, Stargazer provided the chance to experience outer space in an interactive way.

-Presented in partnership with the HR MacMillan Space Centre, the exhibition uses virtual reality and giant projections to create a unique and engaging atmosphere.
-There is a 270-degree Immersive Room where there are giant images to see in almost every direction.
+Presented in partnership with the HR MacMillan Space Centre, the exhibition used virtual reality and giant projections to create a unique and engaging atmosphere.
+There was a 270-degree Immersive Room where there were giant images to see in almost every direction.

-Along with the projections, there is a large room with informational displays.
-There you can read about all kinds of space-related things, see an astronaut suit and take a photo of yourself in a Stargazer picture frame.
+Along with the projections, there was a large room with informational displays.
+Guests learned all kinds of space-related things, saw an astronaut suit and took a photo of themselves in a Stargazer picture frame.

 Where is the Attraction?